Designing coherent, cross-platform, AI-native products

 The Case Against

 The strongest objection deserves its strongest form.
-Models improve on a cadence measured in months, and much of what this article proposes is compensation for their present weaknesses.
-Contracts exist because instructions do not reliably hold; evals exist because judgment does not reliably transfer; fallback layouts exist because generation sometimes fails.
+Models improve every few months, and much of what this article proposes is compensation for their current weaknesses.
+Contracts exist because instructions do not reliably hold.
+Evals exist because judgment does not reliably transfer.
+Fallback layouts exist because generation sometimes fails.
 Each artifact is scaffolding around a limitation, and scaffolding around a shrinking limitation is a depreciating asset.
 A team that spends this year building the full apparatus may spend next year maintaining machinery the models have made unnecessary, while a rival that waited simply writes better instructions to a better model.

-Part of the objection is right, and the response is to plan the retirement rather than deny it.
-Every layer in the system should carry a sunset condition: the observable fact that would make it removable.
+Part of that is right, and the answer is to plan the retirement rather than deny it.
+Every layer should carry a sunset condition: the observable fact that would make it removable.
 When a plain instruction holds across a million generations, retire the contract that duplicates it.
 When the model's judgment matches the rubric nine hundred ninety-nine times in a thousand, thin the eval to a sample.
-The discipline is to review the scaffolding on the same cadence the models improve, and to feel no sentimentality when a layer comes down.
+Review the scaffolding on the same cadence the models improve, and feel no sentimentality when a layer comes down.
 Architecture must earn its keep annually.

-But the objection proves less than it appears to, because it confuses two kinds of artifact.
-The scaffolding compensates for the generators, and it will depreciate with their weaknesses.
-The commitments do not compensate for anything.
+But the objection proves less than it seems to, because it confuses two kinds of artifact.
+The scaffolding compensates for the generators, and it will depreciate as they improve.
+The commitments compensate for nothing.
 What the product promises, what it must disclose, what it may never claim, whose consent it needs, why the fee is shown as a total: no model improvement makes these decisions for a company, because they are not capability gaps.
 They are choices.
 Better models make expressing them cheaper and enforcing them lighter, and leave the deciding exactly where it was.
 The same logic settles the tooling anxiety.
-Harnesses, models, and vendors are the fastest-churning layer of the stack, which is precisely why nothing of value should live in them.
+Harnesses, models, and vendors churn fastest, which is exactly why nothing of value should live in them.
 The test is simple: if the favorite tool disappeared tomorrow, the team should lose a driver, not the brand, the decisions, or the taste.
 Everything in this article passes that test by construction, because everything in it is a file in the team's own repository.

 CHAPTER 14 · Part IV